TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab1.md

     * `ID` and
     * `INT`.

+    Test cases for `FieldDecl` and `ParamDecl` should be covered in the tests for `ClassDecl` and `MethodDecl`, respectively.

     For grading, it is required to comply with these sort names literally.
-Test cases for `FieldDecl` and `ParamDecl` should be covered in the tests for `ClassDecl` and `MethodDecl`, respectively.
+    {: .notice .notice-warning}

 2. Abstract syntax tests for valid instances of these sorts.
 3. Disambiguation tests for associativity and precedence in expressions.